-- Introduction why use messaging?
+- Why use messaging?

-- Fundamentals of WebSphere MQ
+- Fundamentals of MQ

-- Using the WebSphere MQ API
+- Using the MQ API

-- Example Architectures

-- Other Key Features
+- Other key features

-- Related Products
+- Extensions and related products

 - Summary

-WebSphere MQ and the Wider World
+MQ and the wider world

-- For a messaging engine to be really useful it should allow access to the messages from many different environments.
-We have already discussed MQs programming language and API support but what about the environments. - The complexity of overall business applications is increasing every year as more and more applications are linked together in some way.
-WebSphere MQ dramatically reduces an individual applications complexity by providing a consistent, reliable and transactional method of communicating between applications from hundreds of different environments. - We are now going to look briefly at some of the other WebSphere Business Integration products that make up the portfolio, and how WebSphere MQ fits in
+- •For a messaging engine to be really useful it should allow access to the messages from many different environments.
+We have already discussed MQs programming language and API support but what about the environments. - •The complexity of overall business applications is increasing every year as more and more applications are linked together in some way.
+MQ dramatically reduces an individual applications complexity by providing a consistent, reliable and transactional method of communicating between applications from hundreds of different environments. - •We are now going to look briefly at some of the other WebSphere Business Integration products that make up the portfolio, and how MQ fits in